 Under a surprisingly warm Copenhagen sun, a DJ is playing techno music while staff behind a long bar hand out recyclable plastic cups of free beer to anyone who finds themselves fortunate enough to pass by.

-Emblazoned across the cups, as well as the t-shirts worn by the bar staff, was the word ‘PIS', written in emboldened letters.
+Emblazoned across the cups, as well as the t-shirts worn by the bar staff, is the word ‘PIS’, written in emboldened letters.
 Yes, you read that correctly, and it means exactly what you think it means, despite the slightly different spelling.

 In 2015, the Danish Agriculture and Food Council (Landbrug & Fødevarer, DAFC) collected 54,000 litres of urine from festival attendees at the Roskilde Festival.

 During spring 2016, the liquid body waste was used as fertiliser, yielding 11 tons of malting barley, which was then used to produce the beer – which, of course, contains no actual urine.